shakaran/scripts/README.md

 ## Introduction

-This a collection of common and useful scripts that I found or create for diary use.
+This a collection of common and useful scripts that I found or create for diary use or for my freelance customers.

 ## Scripts